[ Jan.2016 ] The last place we visited during our Buenos Aires sightseeing tour was La Recoleta Cemetery.

 This was the first public cemetery in the town, inaugurated in 1822.

-This is the cemetery where many Argentine celebs such as the successive presidents of the country and people of culture are buried.
+This is the cemetery where many of the celebrities of Argentina such as the successive presidents of the country and people of culture are buried.

 On the other hand, we noticed some of the tombs were abandoned, maybe because the family was extinct.